mariev/studiousmarie/index.md

 <div id="statement">
   I am currently a Statistical Programmer at the Center for Veterinary Biologics, USDA Animal and Plant Health Inspection Service (APHIS).
+I mostly write code in R, with a smattering of HTML, JS, and VBA.
   <br><br>
 	In 2013, I received a dual-major PhD in the interdisciplinary programs of Bioinformatics and Computational Biology (BCB) and Human Computer Interaction (HCI) from <a href =